 - Cons: Despite its small size, the price tag is on the higher side when compared with other compact loopers.

 - Overall: The VOX Lil’ Looper is an easy-to-use looper and multi-effects pedal.
-It offers many of the same features as its “big brother” the Vox VDL1 Dynamic Looper, but at a fraction of the cost and size.
+It has many of the same features as its big brother the Vox VDL1 Dynamic Looper, but at a fraction of the cost and size.

 Everyone’s seen a guitarist play a solo and thought to themselves, surely someone else is playing along with them.
 There’s no way all of those notes are coming from one musician.
 Thanks to the introduction of looping technology, musicians are capable of playing a single phrase of music, having it loop a couple of times, and each time build on the previous phrase.